 According to the assessments provided by the Caribbean Disaster Emergency Management Agency (CDEMA), the damage in Jamaica was not significant following the passage of Tropical Storm Elsa6.
 The majority of the impacts pertained to flooded and blocked roads.
 Power service was also affected in some areas.
+Due to the passage of Elsa some communities in Kingston, Saint Andrew, Saint Thomas, Saint Catherine and Clarendon recorded flooding8.

+According to the reports from the Meteorological Service Jamaica and the Office of Disaster Preparedness and Emergency Management (ODPEM), Tropical Storm Elsa was closely monitored.
 Prior to the arrival of Tropical Storm Elsa, Jamaica's authorities took precautionary measures such as activating the National Emergency Operation Centre (EOC).
+As additional prevention measures the authorities opened some emergency shelters and temporarily suspended air traffic9.

-5 United Nations Office for the Coordination of Humanitarian Affairs (OCHA), Situation Report No. 1 (As of 4 July 2021), review date: 6 July 2020, available at: HAITI: Tropical Storm Elsa
+5 United Nations Office for the Coordination of Humanitarian Affairs (OCHA), Situation Report No. 1 (As of 4 July 2021), review date: 6 July 2021, available at: HAITI: Tropical Storm Elsa

-6 Caribbean Disaster Emergency Management Agency (CDEMA), Situation Report No. 3 (As of 4:00 PM on July 6, 2021), review date: 6 July 2020, available at: Tropical Storm Elsa
+6 Caribbean Disaster Emergency Management Agency (CDEMA), Situation Report No. 3 (As of 4:00 PM on July 6, 2021), review date: 6 July 2021, available at: Tropical Storm Elsa